 - The policies and procedures adopted by the trustees to safeguard and promote the welfare of pupils are fully implemented.
-(Regional Directors) - The single central record (SCR) for central team staff and Trust Board is compliant.
-(Head of HR & Director of Safeguarding & Compliance) - Safeguarding training is available and completed across the Trust, appropriate to each role.
-(Director of Safeguarding & Compliance) - The trust wide safeguarding and pupil protection policy is compliant with statutory duties.
-(Director of Safeguarding & Compliance)
+(Education Team & Director of Safeguarding & Governance) - The single central record (SCR) for central team staff and Trust Board is compliant.
+(Head of HR & Director of Safeguarding & Governance) - Safeguarding training is available and completed across the Trust, appropriate to each role.
+(Director of Safeguarding & Governance) - The trust wide safeguarding and pupil protection policy is compliant with statutory duties.
+(Director of Safeguarding & Governance)